ChrisWhealy/Cordova-Create/README.md

 Requirements
 ============

 This module expects that you have a functional Apache Cordova development environment running.
-This includes the appropriate native SDKs (Android Development Tools [ADT], Xcode and so on), NodeJS and other associated tools.
+This includes the appropriate native SDKs (Android Development Tools, Xcode and so on), NodeJS and other associated tools.

 An excellent resource for information on how to setup a Cordova development environment is my [Apache Cordova 3 Programming](http://www.cordovaprogramming.com) book.